Table of Contents

-There are so many factors that come into play when deciding how many bedrooms are needed.
+There are so many home floor plans and factors that come into play when deciding how many bedrooms are needed.
 The number of occupants, their ages, as well as if any guest rooms are needed are just a few of the considerations to keep in mind.

 Once the number of bedrooms and guestrooms has been decided, it is important to check again to see if they fit into the overall flow of the house.
 It is important to ensure bedrooms are not easily accessible from such areas as the living area of the kitchen.
 It is also important that the master bedroom is as far away from the other bedrooms as possible for obvious reasons.